Wendy Ella May for U.S. House from the 2nd Congressional District of N.C 2018

 [After man maligned District 2 candidate, transgender woman told him – I’m the candidate]

 May isn’t the only transgender candidate running in 2018.
 Angela Bridgman of Wendell, who spoke out frequently against HB2, has filed paperwork for a campaign in the N.C.
 House district currently represented by Republican Rep. Chris Malone of Wake Forest.

 Earlier this week, Holding’s 2nd District was added to a list of targets by the Democratic Congressional Campaign Committee, which is recruiting candidates across the country for potential swing districts in 2018 as the party seeks to gain a majority in Congress.

 I bumped into one of her volunteers from the campaign when I was in New England this past winter.
 I would have recognized her anywhere.
-She was always so stylishly dressed with either a North Face wind breaker or rain jacket as the “extra” layer.
-Well there she was standing in line at the chair lift at Stowe in a fabulous goose down or maybe it was a thermoball ski jacket.
-She said in was imperative the she wears the latest jacket styles from North Face.
-Well that was right on.
-And of course I could see the North Face brand on her ski gloves, hat (in bold letters), and pants.
-I’m sure if North Face made skis she would also have them.
+She was always so stylishly dressed with either a North Face windbreaker or rain jacket as the “extra” layer.
+Well, there she was standing in line at the chair lift at Stowe in a fabulous goose down or maybe it was a thermoball ski jacket.
+She said it was imperative that she wears the latest jacket styles from North Face.
+Well, that was right on.
+And of course, I could see the North Face brand on her ski gloves, hat (in bold letters), and pants.
+I’m sure if North Face made skis, she would also have them.
 LOL.

 In U.S. House District 2, the INDY Endorses Wendy Ella May

 April 18, 2018 | By INDY staff / www.indyweek.com